-What is Plus Token
+What is Plus Token?

 “Plus Token” was a cryptocurrency Ponzi scheme disguised as a high-yield investment program.
 Platform administrators closed down the operation in June of 2019.
-Fraudsters abandoned the scheme by withdrawing over $3 Billion dollars in Cryptocurrencies (Bitcoin, Ethereum and EOS) and leaving the message “sorry we have run“.
-This has led to an international man-hunt for the platform administrators and creators of Plus Token.
+Fraudsters abandoned the scheme by withdrawing over $3 Billion dollars in Cryptocurrencies (Bitcoin, Ethereum, and EOS) and leaving the message “sorry we have run“.
+This has led to an international manhunt for the platform administrators and creators of Plus Token.
 Plus token has been blamed for causing Bitcoin prices to fall in 2019 as stolen funds were sold via Bitcoin OTCs.

 PlusToken had a major following in Korea and China – especially among investors not familiar with cryptocurrencies.
-Plus token was a High Yield investment program which offered massive rewards on “investment” to unsuspecting victims in China and Korea.
+Plus token was a High Yield investment program that offered massive rewards on “investment” to unsuspecting victims in China and Korea.
 The scheme offered 9% to 18% monthly returns on investment – with larger investments getting more rewards.
-This type of is similar to other High Yield investment programs like “Bitconnect” which collapsed in January of 2018.
+This type is similar to other High Yield investment programs like “Bitconnect” which collapsed in January of 2018.

 How did the Plus Token Ponzi Scheme Work?

 Plus Token also had a strong referral element, which gave huge bonuses to any member who referred friends and family into the scheme.
 Investors were divided into 4 “tiers”, according to how much they invested and how many other referrals they can make.
 This meant the more a member referred, the exponentially higher the return.
-Members started to refer their friends and family to invest of large sums of cryptocurrencies including Bitcoin, Ethereum, EOS and Litecoin.
+Members started to refer their friends and family to invest in large sums of cryptocurrencies including Bitcoin, Ethereum, EOS, and Litecoin.